Duration

 Capacity: 25/30 people

-A letter of motivation, setting out the candidate's interest in the diploma and their career plans.
+A cover letter explaining the candidate's interest in the degree and their career plans.

-A curriculum vitaedetailing your academic and professional background.
+A resume, detailing your academic and professional background.

-Each application is carefully examined to assess whether the candidate's profile matches the objectives of the diploma.
+Each application is carefully reviewed to assess the suitability of the candidate's profile for the objectives of the degree program.

 Applications must be sent to the two training managers by March 31 at the latest.